lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 // integration with some framework here
 ```

-With the variable ```store``` we can implement the integration between Redux and the javascript framework we use.
+Having the variable ```store``` we can implement the integration between Redux and the javascript framework we use.

 To integrate with React, for example, we use the lib [react-redux](https://github.com/reactjs/react-redux).

 Once the integration is done, we don't handle ```store``` directly.
-The library we used for the integratin, like **react-redux**, becomes responsible for dealing with the **store**, so we don't need to be concerned about that.
+The library we used for the integration, like **react-redux**, becomes responsible for dealing with the **store**, so we don't need to be concerned about that.

 Integrating with ```redux-thunk``` to make asynchronous calls
 -------------------------------------------------------------